Filing Vermont Income Taxes

 Assessments on Delinquencies

 If you don't file a return at all, you'll be assessed a penalty of 5% on your balance owed every month.
-If you pay late or underpay, you'll pay interest of 2% per month.
+If you pay late or underpay, you'll pay interest of 1% per month.
+Additionally, late payments or underpayments incur interest of 0.5% per month on the unpaid amount from the filing deadline to the date the tax is paid.
 In both cases, interest charges won't make up more than 25% of your owed balance.

 Note: States & U.S. territories may make changes to their tax laws with little notice.
 We do our best to keep this information up-to-date, but it is provided on an "AS IS" basis.
 For more see our terms.